arpan9932/arpan9932/README.md

 ###

-<p align="left">I'm a fullstack developer and final year Computer Science Engineering student with a passion for crafting robust and innovative solutions.</p>
+<p align="left">I'm a fullstack developer and passion for crafting robust and innovative solutions.</p>

 ###